|

 Solar---Charge Controller---Battery---DC Loads

 A Stand Alone solar system is just as it sounds.
-It is
+It

-not connected to the utility or other types of charging sources.This type
+is not connected to the utility or other types of charging sources.This type

-of system is used when utility power is not present and is to costly to bring
+of system is used when utility power is not present and is to costly to

-type of system can often be very cost effective.
+this type of system can often be very cost effective.
 When compared to bring

 in the power lines the initial cost can be less.
 Some of the pros of this